Krande/paradoc/README.md

 conda install -c krande -c conda-forge paradoc
 ```

 Note!
-This is still very early in development so expect things to break.
+This is a very experimental project so expect things to break.

 ## Usage